borislavr/qubership-kafka/docs/public/disaster-recovery.md

 By design, Kafka Mirror Maker has naming convention for replicated topics that implies additional alias at the beginning of the replicated topics.
 But in Disaster Recovery scheme it is important to replicate topic names as-is.
-For this purpose [Mirror Maker 2 Extensions](https://github.com/strimzi/mirror-maker-2-extensions) library created by [Strimzi](https://strimzi.io) is added to Kafka Mirror Maker docker image.
+For this purpose [Mirror Maker 2 Extensions](https://github.com/strimzi/mirror-maker-2-extensions) library created by [Strimzi](https://strimzi.io) is added to Kafka Mirror Maker Docker image.

 In Disaster Recovery scheme the following parameter is automatically added to the Kafka Mirror Maker configuration and overrides the default behaviour with topic aliases: